dbgb/project-audio/DEPLOYMENT.md

 .

-The former can be handy if the goal is to run the client and API on separate Heroku dynos, but in our case the latter is more suitable\-we will only need a single permanent dyno to serve the entire project after the client build has been created and collected.
+The former can be handy if the goal is to run the client and API on separate Heroku dynos, but in our case the latter is more suitable \- we will only need a single permanent dyno to serve the entire project after the client build has been created and collected.